 August 17th, Egypt Lake CG to Floe Lake Campground, 30.1 km, 1576 m elevation gain, 1538 m elevation loss, 12 hrs 5 min (all distances and elevation are as per the guide book), Section C Segment 18 and 19.

 This was going to be a big day.
 Not only was it our longest day with the most elevation gain and loss, but we had a resupply in the middle of it.
 I think if I did the trip again I would split this day up by stopping at Balls Pass Junction CG.
 The Egypt Lake area is packed with lakes and peaks that could easily fill a half day of exploring leaving two much more balanced days.
 The original plan for our GDT hike was to actually spend two days at Egypt Lake CG.
 Moving forward we will do what we can to avoid days like this or at least have them surrounded by some shorter days to compensate.
-This day also violated Emily’s unwritten rule of 15 miles (24 km) maximum for a days hiking, making it the second time in less than 10 days we broke the rule.
+This day also violated Micah’s unwritten rule of 15 miles (24 km) maximum for a days hiking, making it the second time in less than 10 days we broke the rule.

 It was dark when we awoke.
 Our goal was to hit the trail by 7:15 am and we got going a little after 7:20 am.
 The focus of the day was our resupply with Laura at the Floe Lake parking lot.
 We had set a time of 3 pm for the resupply and I wanted to make sure that we arrived on time or a little early.
 We generally hike at about 3 km/hr when you include breaks and lunch, so 8:00 am had been the latest I wanted to leave.
 Leaving a little earlier would make it a more relaxed day.
-I went off to the cooking area, which at the campground was a bit of a hike, to boil the water for coffee while Emily packed up the tent.
+I went off to the cooking area, which at the campground was a bit of a hike, to boil the water for coffee while Micah packed up the tent.
 The campground was very quiet so we minimized our talking and tip toed out of camp without seeing anyone else.

 It is 3.3 km and 298 m of elevation gain all the way to Whistling Pass.
 Going over the headwall of the pass we would gain the bulk of the elevation 215 m in just 1.5 km of hiking.
 This would be a vigorous start to the day but the views from the headwall would be worth it.

 After a short warm up, we veered away from Egypt lake at the junction and headed uphill.
 The trail is very steep in places and there was some blowdown to negotiate.
-As had become the norm, Emily lead the way up the climb.
+As had become the norm, Micah lead the way up the climb.
 The trail flattened out when we came up a slabby section of rock.
 This brought us to an amazing viewpoint with views across the valley including Healy Pass and Egypt Lake, plus we could make out some tents in the campground below.
 It had taken us about 35 min to hike up the first viewpoint, a distance of about 1 km.
 We stopped for a couple of minutes to catch our breath.

 The the area below Pharaoh Peak was littered with small boulders and rocks and the trail had to twist and turn its way past all rocks.
 This made for a fun bit of hiking.
 As the trail emerged from the forest we were yelled at by a small pika.
 I did get a picture, but it was far away so I had the crop the photo quite a bit.
 We cruised passed the junction for Scarab and Mummy Lake.
 I really thought we were working hard but this was only 1.5 km from the campground and we had been hiking for 45 min.